moitrayee3009/Movies_With_React_Query/README.md

 ## Libraries and Technologies

 - The Movie Database (TMDb) API
-- Uses React, including React Hooks
+- React, including React Hooks
-- Uses axios for data fetching
+- axios for data fetching
-- Uses React Router Dom for routing
+- React Router Dom for routing
-- Uses React Query for caching API responses
+- React Query for caching API responses
 - Styled with Styled Components
-- Uses FontAwesome for React
+- FontAwesome for React

 ## Features